ices-eg/ICES-VMS-and-Logbook-Data-Call/Data preparation and submission.md

 ```r
 library(devtools)
 ```
 Now you can install the specific version of the package from GitHub using the **install_github** function.
 You need to provide the repository name in the format username/repo@version.
-In your case, the repository is *nielshintzen/vmstools* and the version is 0.78.
+In this case, the repository we want to install is *nielshintzen/vmstools* and the version is 0.78.
 Here’s how you can install it:

 ```r
 install_github("nielshintzen/vmstools@0.78")